Welcome to our November News Brief

 • Are the goods classified under the following tariff chapters only: 82, 84, 85, 86, 87, 88 and 89?

-• Can evidence be provided in the form of a BMSB NUFT (new, unused and not field tested) manufacturers declaration that the goods are manufactured on or after 1 December?
+• Can evidence be provided in the form of a BMSB NUFT (new, unused and not field tested) manufacturers declaration that the goods were manufactured on or after 1 December?